 Insights help you make more informed business decisions, using strategies informed by real consumer truths — whether they’re brand strategies, creative ideas, product innovations or media plans.
 The trouble with insights is that they are extremely hard to pinpoint.
 For instance, if you were to ask 100 people for an example of a business insight, you’d most likely get 100 different responses.

-According to Google, insights are based on data, but they must be novel, credible and actionable:
+When I present for Google, I teach audiences that insights are based on data, but they must be novel, credible and actionable:

-- Novel: The insight must unlock new opportunities for your business.
+- Novel: The insight must be something brand new (almost revolutionary) for your business.

 - Credible: The insight is based on data, which is produced by customer actions like website visits or purchases, so it must be true.

-- Actionable: The insight must inspire you to take action and make an informed business decision.
+- Actionable: The insight must be so groundbreaking that it inspires you to take action and make a data-driven decision for your business.

 How to make informed business decisions with Google insights